- Company Events

 It may seem logical to “make a plan”, but there are always people who want to immediately turn a bold idea into action and later encounter all kinds of unexpected problems.
 Unexpected problems cost at least time, but often also money.
 And it can lead to dissatisfied faces from the participants of your outing.
 Of course you do not have to make a book of 10 pages, but a sheet of paper with the most important things is useful.

 The pillars of a successful outing.
 We look at them individually, although they are closely related.
 That often makes it so difficult to organize a successful outing.
 You are out and have decided that you are going karting indoor on a race track.
 But yes, grandma and grandpa also go along with the outing.
 Or you want to organize the outing on a Saturday and later it turns out that two of your best friends work on Saturday and really cannot take time off.
 In short, you have to make trade-offs here.

 Who: Sometimes this question is easy to answer, sometimes very difficult.
-If you organize a staff party, your staff will join you.
+If you a staff party organizes, your staff will come along.
 Point.
-When you organize a bachelor party for your best friend, his friends will join you.
-Which friends are they, who does he want to join and who not?
+If you a bachelor party for your best friend, his friends come along.
+Which friends are they, who does he want to join and who doesn't?
 Then you also have to take into account the activity you are going to do.
-Are you going to raft branding?
-Then that one friend with a leg in a cast cannot join.
+Are you going surf rafting?
+Then that one friend with a leg in plaster cannot come along.